NanoComp/meep/doc/docs/Build_From_Source.md

 ### Python

 If you have Python on your system, then the Meep compilation scripts automatically build and install the `meep` Python module, which works with both the serial and parallel (MPI) versions of Meep.
-Note: Meep's [visualization module](Python_User_Interface.md#data-visualization) includes animation routines which require [matplotlib](https://matplotlib.org/) version `3.1`+.
+Note: Meep's [visualization module](Python_User_Interface.md#data-visualization) includes animation routines which require [matplotlib](https://matplotlib.org/) version `3.1`+ and the [adjoint solver](Python_Tutorials/AdjointSolver.md) requires [autograd](https://github.com/HIPS/autograd).

 By default, Meep's Python module is installed for the program `python` on your system.
 If you want to install using a different Python program, e.g. `python3`, pass `PYTHON=python3` (or similar) to the Meep `configure` script.
 An Anaconda (`conda`) [package for Meep](Installation.md#conda-packages) is also available on some systems.